 Galway Bay also run 3 or 4 of the best beer bars in dublin.
 I'd suggest the Black Sheep and Against the Grain.

-The people areamongthe best in terms of friendliness.
+Unfortunately, no Kernel sees distro in Ireland.
+Have fun!
+The people are among the best in terms of friendliness.

 Anything we should be on the lookout for?
 Galway looks to have some options with the numerous Galway bay brewery pubs that are around.